-One of my best Solent memories is our trip to Antwerp and Rotterdam, where we were able to visit the immensely large port facilities, which illustrates the importance of seaborne trade.
-The trip also strengthened the relationships within our class, something I believe you may benefit from significantly further down the road in your career.
+One of my best Solent memories is our trip to Antwerp and Rotterdam, where we were able to visit the immensely large port facilities, which unveils the importance of seaborne trade.
+The trip also strengthened the relationships within our class, something I believe may be something you benefit from significantly further down the road in your career.
 Being awarded the degree classification I aimed for is also one of my greatest Solent memories.

-Tell us about your career story
+Tell us about your career story.